Marketing design

 In short, marketing design is what turns your messaging into action.

-It blends creativity with strategy.
+It blends creativity with strategy and follows fundamental design principles .
 You’re not just designing for aesthetics.
 You’re designing for behavior.
 That’s why marketing design always starts with questions like:

 • Who are we talking to?